starcitizen-lug/knowledge-base/wiki/Troubleshooting/mouse-keyboard-issues.md

      ```
      Note: If using a third party launcher instead of the native Wine install, you'll need to prepend `WINEPREFIX=/path/to/prefix` before the above command.
 - Experimental [Wine Wayland](/Tips-and-Tricks#wine-wayland) helps mitigate this for some

+## Mouse acceleration issues
+- Symptoms: Mouse acting like it has extra acceleration enabled but it's inconsistent/glitchy.
+Your OS mouse acceleration settings don't fit it
+- In the RSI Launcher, go to Settings->Notifications and disable the on-screen Overlay

+## Some keyboard keys not working
+- Turn off any virtual keyboard in system settings while the game is running

 ## Non-US keyboard keys not working
 1. Use the LUG Helper to [switch to a wine](/Tips-and-Tricks#how-to-add-a-wine-runner) 11.7 or **older** with **staging** in the name